Investors snub euro zone's periphery as hot political summer looms

 .

-to its widest in a month at 143 bps as Madrid sold a series of
+widened to a one-month wide of 141 bps as Madrid sold a series

 Even after the bond sales have passed, investors expect